Pat-Tadhg-David-Jack-and-Liam/ToDoListApp/README.md

 git push

 Then go to your branch page on the github website and open a pull request and then merge from that pull request

+# Liam's workflow
+Note that all commands are untested and written from memory, use them at your own risk and don't take them as gospel.

+- First you pull changes, this makes sure that your local is up to date with the origin (both your branch(liam) and main should be up to date)
+`git pull origin main`
+`git pull origin liam`

+- Then you will make changes to your branch (be sure you checked out to your branch before coding) and commit these changes `git commit -m "my message"`
+- Once finished you will need to pull from remote again to make sure your up to date
+- You can then safely push to origin/liam
+`git push origin/liam`
+    - Note that if you don't have a branch on the remote called liam (tracking branch) then you will need to create clone `git push origin liam`
+- You can now merge with origin/main
+`git checkout origin/liam`
+`git merge origin/master`